Search

 • Opioid use that exceeds the established morphine milligram equivalent (MME) level

-• Could be covered at $0 due to health care reform when used for prevention and specific requirements are met
+• May be covered at no cost when specific requirements are met such as preventive medications

 Submitting prior authorization or exception requests

 OptumRx, our Pharmacy Benefit Manager, processes prior authorization and exception requests on behalf of UnitedHealthcare Individual Exchange Plans.
-Health care professionals can submit a request:
+Healthcare providers can submit a request:

 Members can also start a request by calling the member services number on their ID card or at myuhc.com/exchange.
 If the member submits a request, we’ll contact the prescribing provider for more information to help process the request.